cnosdb/docs/docs/reference/sql.md

 #### Parameter Description

-1. STORE AS：represents the format in which the file is stored.
+1. STORE AS: represents the format in which the file is stored.
 Currently, PARQUET, NDJSON, CSV and AVRO formats are supported.
-2. WITH HEADER ROW：Effective only in csv file format, representing with csv header.
+2. WITH HEADER ROW: Effective only in csv file format, representing with csv header.
-3. DELIMITER：only effective in csv format, representing the delimiter of column data.
+3. DELIMITER: only effective in csv format, representing the delimiter of column data.
-4. PARTITIONED BY：use the column specified when creating the table to partition.
+4. PARTITIONED BY: use the column specified when creating the table to partition.
-5. LOCATION：represents the location of the associated file
+5. LOCATION: represents the location of the associated file

 **Example**